 Can I play on more than one team in the same league?

-What's the difference between competitive and recreational leagues?
+What's the difference between A and B leagues?

 Will you hold a spot for my team if I haven't created the team online?